caiyuanhao1998/MST/README.md

 python test.py --template bisrnet --outf ./exp/bisrnet/ --method bisrnet --pretrained_model_path ./model_zoo/bisrnet/bisrnet.pth
 ```

-- The reconstrcuted HSIs will be output into `MST/simulation/test_code/exp/`

-- Place the reconstructed results into `MST/simulation/test_code/Quality_Metrics/results` and run the following MATLAB command to calculate the PSNR and SSIM of the reconstructed HSIs.
+- The reconstrcuted HSIs will be output into `MST/simulation/test_code/exp/`.
+Then place the reconstructed results into `MST/simulation/test_code/Quality_Metrics/results` and run the following MATLAB command to calculate the PSNR and SSIM of the reconstructed HSIs.

 ```shell
 Run cal_quality_assessment.m